 The Minute Book of the Walsham-le-Willows and District Cricket club dates from 1897, by which time it was well established on the Summer Road Cricket Ground with its thatched pavilion.
-Almost certainly football was also being played in the village but unfortunately, records do not start to be kept until after the 1939-45 war when Walsham Le Willows Football Team was once again in action.
+Almost certainly football was also being played in the village but unfortunately, records were not kept until after the 1939-45 war when Walsham Le Willows Football Team was once again in action.
 Games at that stage had to be played on alternate meadows in the village as the Summer Road Ground had reverted to farmland during the war although the pavilion had survived.
 Football came back to Summer Rd in 1951.

 In 1952 a decision was made to amalgamate Football and Cricket so the official life of the Walsham Le Willows Sports Club had begun.
 Both teams shared the ground in Summer Road with only a small stand erected adjacent to the football pitch whilst both teams had the use of the old pavilion which at some stage lost its thatch to be replaced with pantiles.